MRasavong/MRasavong.github.io/essays/tools.md

 * **Quality assurance** was where I used ChatGPT the most since it was highly convenient to have files with hundreds of lines of code be automatically fixed for me
 * I used ChatGPT to explain **terminal errors** since the learning material given to me did not cover my specific issues

-  I sincerely cannot tell if AI has hindered or helped my learning experience.
+  I sincerely cannot tell if AI has hindered or helped my overall learning experience.